fbpx

 Writing Beyond the Anecdote: Crafting a Resonant Personal Essay

 Transform an anecdote into a personal essay.
-For many writers, the personal essay begins with a vivid anecdote or slice of life experience that hints at deeper significance.
+For many writers, the personal essay begins with a vivid slice of life experience that hints at deeper significance.
 It might be a family story or an event that your mind pulls up for you to turn over from time to time.
-That story on it's own is a anecdote that you might not even know holds rich meaning.
-You can mine it for meaning.
-Use it as a vehicle for exploring universal human truths in a way that fosters connection with readers.
+Use the anecdote as a vehicle for exploring universal human truths in a way that fosters connection with readers.
 Here's a roadmap for writers to move from anecdote to thematic personal essay:

 Mentor Text by E.B.
 White